QueenieCplusplus/GAE/README.md

 * tips & attentions:

 It takes time sunce the App Engine environment automatically provisions a (GCE) Compute Engine virtual machine for you behind the scenes, and then installs and starts the application.

+Browe URL

+* 2.5, after deployment, we got an URL which is http://<proj-id>.appspot.com in browser, this proj-id is as same as proj-id in "Connection Details" Tab in c;oud console.